sgohlke/helloRESTjavalinkotlin/README.md

-# helloRESTjavlinkotlin
+# helloRESTjavalinkotlin
-Hello World REST example using Kotlin with Javlin
+Hello World REST example using Kotlin with Javalin

 ## How to run
 Hello Rest will run on port 7000.
 You can run it either in IntelliJ Idea by running the HelloWorld.kt class or using the docker file.